Legal Updated 7 min read

 Payment Percentages by Trust

-The median payment percentage across the 26 largest bankruptcy trusts is 25%.
-But the range is enormous: from 1.1% to 100% of scheduled claim values.
-Newer trusts with larger asset bases tend to have higher payment percentages.
+Published payment percentages span a wide range, from roughly 1% at older, drawn-down trusts like Keene to 60% or higher at better-funded trusts.
+Newer trusts with larger asset bases tend to pay a higher share of scheduled value.
 Older trusts that have paid claims for decades, like Johns-Manville, have reduced their percentages as their assets have been drawn down.

 What Mesothelioma Claims Are Worth